shriyacarol123-ux/Calori-Track/README.md

-🥗 NutriTrack: Real-Time Calorie Intelligence NutriTrack is a specialized health-data interface built to provide instant feedback on caloric intake.
+🥗 CaloriTrack: Real-Time Calorie Intelligence NutriTrack is a specialized health-data interface built to provide instant feedback on caloric intake.
 By connecting a responsive frontend to a MySQL persistence layer, it ensures that your daily energy tracking is accurate and stored securely.

 🎯 Project Focus: The Calorie Speedometer